Best Practices for Timers

 For each skill that supports the creation of timers, make sure that you adhere to the following constraints:

-- Maximum of 10 timers, including both skill and personal timers.
+- You can create a maximum of 10 timers, including both skill and personal timers.

-- Maximum timer duration of 24 hours.
-Your skill can't create a timer that starts more than 24 hours from the time of its creation.
+- The maximum timer duration of a timer is two hours.
+Your skill acan't create a timer that starts more than two hours from the time of its creation.

 Timer usage examples

-You might find that timers are useful in skill categories such as the following:
+You might find that timers are useful in the following skill categories:

 Cookie baking timer example